willebra/x-road-catalog/doc/xroad_catalog_installation_guide.md

 Running X-Road Catalog using available RPM packages requires Red Hat Enterprise Linux (RHEL) version 8 on a x86-64 platform.
 The software can be installed both on physical and virtualized hardware.

+The installation requires that the X-Road Catalog Lister is installed on the same host with the X-Road `xroad-confclient` module.
+Also, the X-Road Catalog Lister must be able to access the `/etc/xroad/globalconf/<INSTANCE_IDENTIFIER>/shared-params.xml` configuration file.

 ## 2.2 Deployment Diagram

 ![X-Road Catalog production](../img/xroad_catalog_production.png)